 - Regulatory changes: Since the global financial crisis of 2007–2008, regulatory authorities have implemented stricter regulations and oversight on SPVs and securitisation activities.
 These rules are designed to improve risk management, transparency, and investor safety.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act of the United States introduced regulations for SPVs and the securitisation markets, including risk retention standards and more stringent disclosure obligations.

 Some assets are non-transferable or difficult to transfer.
 In such cases, having an SPV that owns these types of assets enables the company to sell the SPV as a self-contained package when they decide to transfer them.
 Through this process, the parent company avoids trying to split the asset in order to transfer it.

 A SPV can also be created to finance a project, for example a venture.
 By financing a project through the establishment of an SPV, the debt burden of the parent company will not increase.
 In addition, this allows investors to invest in specific projects without investing in the parent company.
 This process is commonly used in the financing of large infrastructure projects.

 Finally, SPV can be used as a funding structure to raise additional capital at more favourable borrowing rates.
 In fact, the credit quality is based on the collateral owned by the SPV and not the parent company.
 Through this process, companies are able to lower funding costs by isolating assets in a SPV.

 How does a SPV work?

-Taking the example of a SPV created for securitisation purposes.
-The parent company establishes a SPV which will purchase some assets or loans owned by such company.
+For instance, let’s take the example of an SPV created for securitisation purposes.
+In this case, the parent company establishes an SPV that will acquire specific assets or loans owned by the parent company.
 Once these assets are purchased, they will be grouped into tranches and sold to meet the credit risk of various investors to raise funds, by issuing debts in the form of bonds or other securities.

 - Ensuring the SPV is a new entity with very limited operating history